fullmetaltac/interview-notes/devops/git.md

 ```shell
 gem install rake
 ```
-Let’s add a Rakefile to our repository.
+Let's add a Rakefile to our repository.
 The following one will do nicely.

 ```ruby
 # Rakefile